pb99u069/cardano-api-documentation/examples/payToScript.md

-# Building a pay to validator tx
+# Paying to a script validator

 ## example taken from PPP 0303

-in order to use cardano-cli we need to serialise various plutus-types, and in order to do this, we use the cardano-api the cardano-api is the haskell library that the cardano-cli uses under the hood, so it contains all the functionality that we need to talk to the node (submit transactions, query the blockchain and so on)

-so when working with Plutus, we need to first convert and then serialise these plutus types like following:

 ### Validator

-first, we need to convert the plutus validator into a cardano-api type and write it to a file:

-the function below does this, using the `PlutusScriptSerialised` data constructor which takes as argument a `ShortByteString`
+first, we need to convert the plutus validator into a cardano-api type and write it to a file.
+The function below does this, using the `PlutusScriptSerialised` data constructor which takes as argument a `ShortByteString`

 ```haskell
 writeValidator :: FilePath -> Ledger.Validator -> IO (Either (FileError()) ())